macroing/OpenRC/distribution/org.macroing.gdt.openrc-0.1-beta/README.md

 * Shapes such as planes, spheres and triangles.
 * Lights such as point lights.
 * Textures such as solid- and decal textures.
-* Texture mapping such as spherical texture mapping.
+* Texture mapping such as spherical- and triangle texture mapping.
 * A simple camera for walking around in the scene.
 * Simple materials.
 * Occluding shapes create shadows.